forestgrape/coronavirus/covid19.md

 ## Appendix
 > #### Personal Covid Experience
 > I likely had Covid-19 myself in early to mid March 2020 when temperatures were still about -10 degree Celsius in my area.
-For me the initial experience was very different from a common respiratory disease and so diagnosis was not obvious, at least back then: 1) lack of respiratory symptoms - not a single cough if I recall correctly -  2) the supposed low prior probability according to official prevalence and 3) lastly because I didn't want to have it and so was satisfied with not experiencing known and obvious symptoms.
+For me the initial experience was very different from a common respiratory disease and so diagnosis was not obvious, at least back then: 1) lack of respiratory symptoms - not a single cough if I recall correctly -  2) the supposed low prior probability according to official prevalence and 3) because I didn't want to have it and so was satisfied with not experiencing known and obvious symptoms.
 It first felt like a minor food poisoning but no vomiting or the like.
 Just felt strange for about two days.
 Soon these initial symptoms faded and I felt fit again.
 I went on doing some sport session which by itself went well, but it turned out to have been a bad idea: since in the following days some chills started and accompanied by a temperature increase, up to 36.x from my normal 35 degrees.
 But since I didn't record the temperature systematically before, the temperature measurements of 36.x degrees were more calming instead of ringing the bells.
 Later on temperature further increased to 37.x accompanied by a strange sticky feeling in the chest; at this point I started to consider Covid as likely.
 > Counting everything up it likely was Covid-19 and the sports session likely gave the viruses the opportunity to spread within the lungs.
 Noteworthy too: before the first symptoms, I had a long day and a rather stressful sleep afterwards, so the immune system likely not had enough time and resources to control the viruses.
-> All in all I should have been more careful and wasn't exemplary in the early and mid phase.